its-sarin/CraftingTable/readme.md

 ### CraftingTable.cs

-Static class with methods to verify a Recipe is able to be crafted and to craft a Recipe using one or more Inventories as a source for the required Ingredients.
+Static class with methods to verify a Recipe can be crafted and to craft a Recipe using one or more Inventories as a source for the required Ingredients.
 (Inventory class is part of the Loot system found here: https://github.com/trecchia/Loot.cs.git)